Ten Reasons Why

 7. The Diamond Jubilee of Queen Victoria in 1897.
 The British Empire in 1897 comprised a quarter of the earth’s population and influenced much of the rest.
 The Brits threw a celebration in June of this year to honor the 60th anniversary of the reign of their queen.
 The Times of London got so giddy it forgot all about the Great Exhibition of 1851: “History may be searched, and searched in vain, to discover so wonderful an exhibition of allegiance and brotherhood amongst so many myriads of men.”

 8. The assassination and funeral of President John F. Kennedy, November 22 and 25, 1963.
 Much of the world united in grief, and joined (fleetingly) in commitment to a better tomorrow.
 “It was the first worldwide mourning in history,” writes author Richard N. Goodwin, “and perhaps the last.”
 Television played a large role in the unifying power of these four days; people in many countries watched closely – in living rooms, on streets, huddled around generator-powered TVs in villages.
 French President Charles De Gaulle said in Paris that weekend, “I am stunned.
 They are crying all over France,” and decided he had to attend the funeral service on Monday, Nov.
-25. In Moscow, Andrei Gromyko, the flinty Soviet foreign minister, paid his respects at the American embassy and wept as he departed.
+25. (As to why Le Grande Charles would be so unaware of the feelings of affection of his citizenry for the American president, well, who knows?)
+In Moscow, Andrei Gromyko, the flinty Soviet foreign minister, paid his respects at the American embassy and wept as he departed.
 In Africa, a native bushman walked 10 miles through open country to say to an American, “I have lost a friend and I am so sorry.”
 See here for a history of these days.

 9. Charles Dickens and Little Nell.
 Dickens was a “genuinely international figure” writes historian Eric Hobsbawm, known and loved by people in many countries of all ages and backgrounds, even by illiterate folk, because his works were often read aloud around fireplaces and in public houses.
 In 1840-41 Dickens published his novel “The Old Curiosity Shop” in magazine installments.
 Vast numbers of people became obsessed with the fate of one of the work’s protagonists, Little Nell, who, in early chapters, appeared to be doomed.
 In 1841, at the New York City waterfront, a ship from Britain was met by a crowd with one question on its collective mind: “Is Little Nell dead?”
 The shattering answer shouted from the ship: “Yes.”
 In England, the actor and theater manager William Macready wrote in his diary after learning of Nell’s fate, “I have never read printed words that gave me so much pain.”
 The historian Thomas Carlyle wept with grief.
 Irish politician Daniel O’Connell read of Nell’s demise while traveling by train, burst into tears, cried “He should not have killed her!” and threw the pages out the window.